judith-ch/ABOUT_ME/README.md

 # Howdy

 I enjoy using Python as a tool to transform complex datasets into clear and actionable insights and solve real-world problems.
-Experienced in automation, data analysis, and application building across Medical Research, Health, & Education sectors.
+Experienced in automation, app dev, & data analysis across Medical Research, Health, & Education sectors, especially in a Procurement context.

 ## What I Do
 - Clean, transform, analyse, explore data -> support data-driven decision making